agregson/fitzlab/protocol_bacterial_mv.md

     - Pierce
     - mirco optimized for 0.5-20 mcg protein ml<sup>-1</sup>

-19. Trypticase Soy Agar (TSA) plate, Location: Refrigerator #20, BD Cat#B11043
+19. Trypticase Soy Agar (TSA) plates, Location: Refrigerator #20, BD Cat#B11043
-   - Dissovle 20 g into 500 mL ddH2O.
-   - Mix by swirling, microwave 3 minutes, mix by swirling, repeat 3-4 times until powder completely dissolved.
-   - Autoclave at 121 degrees C for 15 minutes (IMED autoclave settings: easy cycle, liquid, 15 minutes).
-   - At this time, turn waterbath on to 55 degree C.
-   - Remove from autoclave, mix solution by swirling to avoid clump/chunks.
-   - Place in 55 degree C waterbath, lay out dishes in hood (save bags), pipette 20-25 mL per plate (make sure to swirl solution around to avoid solidifying).
-   - Let dry 10-20 minutes, cover, flip, store in original bags at 4 degrees C.
+   - Are kept at 4 degree C
+   - Need to ensure they are made (see below for directions)

 20. 0.45 & 0.22 micron cellulose acetate membrane filters
     - Osmonics?